encode/starlette/README.md

 The router will respond with "404 Not found" or "406 Method not allowed" responses for requests which do not match.

-Additionally, the router offers a convenience decorator method for defining ASGI application routes.
+Additionally, the router offers a convenience method for defining ASGI application routes.

 ```python
 from starlette import Router, Response